Jyotsna Srikanth: Career

 Srikanth specialises in the following Indian composers: Thyagaraja, Purandara Dasaru, Papanasam Sivan, Annamacharya, Muthuswami Dikshitar, Shyama Sastri and Mysore Vasudevachar.
 Jyotsna hosts London International Arts Festival and is the Artistic Director of Dhruv Arts, in the U.K.

-Acclaim
+Honours and awards

 Her violin playing and music style has been referred to as "amazing".

 In 2008, she received a Fellowship in Carnatic Music from the Trinity College of Music, London.

-Personal life

-Jyotsna is a practising pathologist, having received MBBS and Post-Graduate degrees in Clinical Pathology from Bangalore Medical College, India.
-She is married to K.V.
-Srikanth Sharma, has two children and lives in Bangalore presently.
+She was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to music.